22f2000427/Image-Video-Course-Assignment/README.md

 └── celebA/             # Folder containing dataset (not uploaded to GitHub)

-ℹ️ Additional Notes
 The code uses torchvision.transforms to resize images to 64x64 and convert them to tensors.

-The model outputs a probability value between 0 and 1:

-≥ 0.5 → Smiling

-< 0.5 → Not Smiling